Pregnancy complications & questions: When your regular doctor isn’t in

 Let’s take a look at this pregnancy complications list to see what some of the most common problems are.

-To make pregnancy as healthy as possible for the over 6 million U.S. women who deliver babies annually, institutions like the Center for Disease Control and Prevention conduct continuous research aimed at better understanding pregnancy-related problems.
+To make pregnancy as healthy as possible for the over 6 million U.S. women who deliver babies annually, institutions like the Centers for Disease Control and Prevention conduct continuous research aimed at better understanding pregnancy-related problems.
 Their findings: complications during pregnancy are exacerbated by health issues like diabetes and obesity before pregnancy.

 Thus, if you’re trying to get pregnant, it’s important to have a conversation with your healthcare provider and take action to ensure you’re in optimal health.
 Then, once you become pregnant, the best thing you can do is receive regular prenatal care, since